-You must also pass a road test in a school bus.
+A school bus endorsement must be accompanied with a passenger endorsement.
+A road test must be passed in a school bus with a passenger capacity of more than 15, including the driver.
 If the school bus you use for the road test is 26,000 pounds Gross Vehicle Weight Rating (GVWR) or less, you will receive a class C license.